 “‘No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.’
 The Pharisees, who were lovers of money, heard all these things, and they ridiculed him.
 And he said to them, ‘You are those who justify yourselves before men, but God knows your hearts.
 For what is exalted among men is an abomination in the sight of God.’”

-Other examples could be given, especially that of the other side (16.1-9).
-And perhaps I’ll write on this too one day soon, but for now I’ll focus on the task at hand.
-If wealth could have ever been an idol, more so than in ancient Rome, it’s today.
+Other examples could be given; perhaps I’ll write on this too one day soon.
+But if wealth could have ever been an idol, it’s today—more so than in ancient Rome.
 We have the “American dream.”
 Work hard enough and you can get anything.
 You can work your way up to the top.
-There are magnitudes of amounts of ways now to make money (whether they work or not is a different story).

-Commercials abound and try work their magic to give you the sense that your life will be worse if you don’t have this toy, computer, and this house, or if you’re not listening to this music or watching these movies, or if you don’t have this beach body, or if you can’t do these awesome tricks or tell these incredible jokes, or especially if you’re not taking this medicine taken from this long-extinct but recently discovered skunk (with 3 easy payments of $39.99!).
-(Speaking of commercials, Norway barely has them!
-They’re usually at the end of the TV program, and they’re not very long either).
+Commercials try to work their magic to give you the sense that your life will be worse if you don’t have this toy, computer, and this house, or if you’re not listening to this music or watching these movies, or if you don’t have this beach body, or if you can’t do these awesome tricks or tell these incredible jokes, or especially if you’re not taking this medicine taken from this long-extinct but recently discovered skunk (with 3 easy payments of $399.99!).

 About this lifestyle DeSilva says,

 Because of the idolization of the abundance of wealth, however, even people in the Western world who live at a level far above the well-to-do in third-world countries consider themselves and are looked upon by others as ‘poor’.
 Within a culture that claims ‘more for me’ it is difficult even to hear Luke’s word ‘share with all’ (345).